yxzlwz/blog/docs/en/blogs/vuepress-algolia-configure.md

 The content was translated from the Chinese version by Generative AI.
 Please double-check the content.
 :::

-I once wrote an article introducing Algolia configuration in Vuepress on June 7, 2023 ([article](/article/379iguya/)).
+I once wrote an [article](/article/379iguya/) introducing Algolia configuration in Vuepress on June 7, 2023.
 A couple of days ago, after changing to a new domain yxzl.dev, I surprisingly failed when trying to follow the same process again.
 After going through a series of troubles, I wrote the following new article.

 ## Creating an Application